Corn Salad with Feta

 Ingredients

-- 5 ears of corn, husk and silk removed
+- 5 ears fresh corn, husks and silk removed (about 4 cups kernels)

 - 1 pint sweet cherry tomatoes, halved